This article is proof that the collar you choose for your dog matters. See which types of dog collars are safe… and which ones are not!

 When I noticed it, he was just starting to panic a bit, and he was tugging hard to pull away from whatever had his neck.
 He was silent, and he didn’t have much room to thrash around — so it wasn’t very obvious to me that something was wrong.

-Must read: Dog Collars Can Strangle Dogs While Playing
+MUST READ: Dog Collars Can Strangle Dogs While Playing

-2 Takeaways From These Dog Collar Mishaps:
+Two Takeaways From These Dog Collar Mishaps

-By the way, did you know that you don’t have to attach your dog’s rabies tag to your dog’s collar?
+By the way, did you know that you don’t HAVE to attach your dog’s rabies tag to your dog’s collar?
 I haven’t for years — because I can’t stand the jingle jangle noise all day long whenever my dog moves around.
 (I work from home.)

 Safer Types Of Dog Collars & Dog ID Tags